 The availability of std::atomic should lead us to re-evaluate the existence and uses of

 CMK_PCQUEUE_LOCK.
-As mentioned above, one nuance it currently holds is "can we use inline assembly to implement PCQueue correctness without a lock?", and the introduction of std::atomic makes this suboptimal.
+As mentioned above, one nuance it currently holds is "can we use inline assembly to guarantee correctness in PCQueue without a lock?", and the introduction of std::atomic makes this suboptimal.
 I am unsure what the reasoning is for using it on ppc64le and BG/Q (whether it is due to performance benchmarking, or the unavailability or lack of implementation of the necessary asm), but it is possible that std::atomic obviates the need for locking on these platforms as well.
 It is possible that outright defining

 CMK_PCQUEUE_LOCK removed altogether.